Welcome to Year 6!

 During this year, we encourage our children to take a greater responsibility in school life.
-They carry out a variety of jobs around our school, including paper recycling, OHP, chairs and library monitors; they even act as receptionist in the school office at lunchtime!
+They carry out a variety of jobs around our school, including paper recycling, music monitors, chairs and library monitors; they even deliver messages at lunchtime!

 Year 6 is obviously a very important year as the children prepare for their end of Key Stage SATs.
 Whilst recognising and working hard at this, we also strive to give the children an enjoyable and memorable final year at their Junior School.
 We offer all children the opportunity to enjoy and experience a four day residential trip to York.
 In addition, at the end of Year 6, all children take part in a musical production, which makes a fantastic end to their four years with us.

-The teaching staff are; Ms Chohan (Year Leader), Mrs Camwell (Class Teacher), Mrs Gilks (Class Teacher), Miss Ward (Class Teacher), Miss Hassan (Teaching Assistant) and Mrs Jones (Teaching Assistant).
+The teaching staff are; Ms Chohan (Year Leader), Miss Broderick (Class Teacher), Mrs Gilks (Class Teacher), Mrs Pickering (Class Teacher), Miss James (Teaching Assistant) and Mrs Jones (Teaching Assistant).